-As an alternative to a single lump sum payment, students have the option of enrolling in an interest-free Tuition Payment Plan (TPP), administered by the College.
+As an alternative to a single lump sum payment, students have the option of enrolling in an interest-free Tuition Payment Plan (TPP), administered by the College per semester.
 This is the only payment plan offered by the College.
-There is no application fee assessed when using this plan.
 For more information, contact the Office of Student Accounts by telephone at 1-336-272-7102 ext 5388 or by email at stuaccts@greensboro.edu.
-This plan can be adjusted and updated at any point during the year after it is set up.
+This plan can be adjusted and updated at any point during the semester after it is set up.
 The first payment is due within 24 hours of being confirmed by our office.